Rohit7718beep/Rohit77188beep.github.io/README.md

 ![Screenshot_20240724_211315_Instagram](https://github.com/user-attachments/assets/c7e07397-4491-4ff6-abfe-7e25ade1729d)

 |**DAY 10**| On the tenth day we had **Mr.gouravdeep Singh** with us.
 He motivated us with his motivational story.
-He told us about the IOC initiative which was even awarded by the presidnet of india.
+He told us about the IOC initiative which was even awarded by the president of india.
  He shared his inspiring journey and i am pretty sure that if i get a chance to join his initiative i will  go for it. in the afternoon we intereacted with Coordinator **CML**,**Er.Lakhveer Singh** he told us about a portal **SWAYAM** from where one can learn a lot of from the professors of IIT.
 We are able to do a minor degree in any of the course present there.
 He completely guided us to form an account on that portal and enroll or join a course.
 Then after the break we got to learn about the CAUSMIC CLUB of our college and we registered for this club.|

+ |**DAY 11**| On the eleventh day we intereacted with DIRECTOR of STEP GNDEC **Dr. ARVIND DHINGRA** He shared his valuable thoughts and knowledge with us.
+Then we had our chemistry class where **basic of chemisrty were taught to us.
+Then we had a break and after the break we had our maths test in which some question from differentiability were asked to us in the question.

+ |**DAY 12**| On the last and tweleveth day our induction program we firstly had our MEDITATION COUNSELLING by the Homeopathic practitioner **Dr.kanwalpreet Kaur Bhatt**.
+We were able to dive in the deep sea of meditation state with her guidance.
+Then we had a program arranged by the cultural committe and it was indeed the best part of our induction program. we enjoyed a lot.
+There were competition of solo singing and solo dancing.
+At last i want to say that induction program helped me a lot to learn a lot of things.
+Induction program helped me to build confidence and helped me to find a way to reach my goal.